 To switch back to the PyDev perspective after you are finished debugging, choose Window > Perspective > Open Perspective and choose Pydev.
 Or, click the PyDev icon in the top right corner of Eclipse:

 Deploying your app from Eclipse

 The PyDev plugin for Eclipse allows you to deploy your app from your workspace.

-Select or create a new Cloud Platform project and ensure it includes an App Engine application:
+Either select or create a Cloud Platform project and ensure that it includes an App Engine application:

 The Dashboard opens if an App Engine application already exists in your project.
 Otherwise, you are prompted to choose the region where you want your App Engine application located.

 Tip: Your project's ID becomes part of your app's URL, for example,

 In Eclipse, edit your